 Sentencers should take into consideration any remand time served in relation to the final sentence at this final step.
 The court should consider whether to give credit for time spent on remand in custody or on bail in accordance with sections 240 and 240A of the Criminal Justice Act 2003.

-Non-domestic burglary
+Non-domestic burglary Theft Act 1968 (section 9)

 This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to: